utep-cs-systems-courses/video-player-tpmccrary/README.md

 2. On the WSL terminal currently being used, export display:
     * export DISPLAY=localhost:0.0 or
     * export DISPLAY=127.0.0:0.0 or

 WSL should now to able to display on the Windows X server.

+## Connecting WSL2 to the X Server
+WSL2 will not have a display set, so we set it in the terminal.

+Note: This will have to be done everytime the WSL2 terminal instance is closed.
+1. Launch X410 (or preferred X server for Windows).
+2. For X410, enable the settings "Allow Public Access".
+This will allow connections to X410 besides the localhost (since WSL2 is being run through a virtual machine it has its own unique IP).
+3. On the WSL2 terminal currently being used, export display:
+    * export DISPLAY=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2; exit;}'):0.0

+WSL should now to able to display on the Windows X server.